ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

 ???
-Chapter 2 focuses on interacting with Vault
+How do we interact with Vault

 ---
 layout: true